 Rename the prefix for the new database version from

 DEFAULT(or whatever prefix your original PostgreSQL service had prior to the upgrade).

 Your environment is now using the new PostgreSQL service for the upgraded version.

-In order to run the project locally with the upgraded database, a few extra steps are required:
+In order to run the application locally with the upgraded database, a few extra steps are required:

-docker-compose.ymlfor the project to use the PostgrSQL image
+docker-compose.ymlfor the application to use the PostgrSQL image

 docker-compose down -vto stop the containers and remove the volumes.